sdylewski/Stealthchanger/docs/Probes.md

 Con:
  * Does not allow for toolless homing, a tool needs to be present on the shuttle to home
  * Is pretty slow, especially for QGL and large bed meshes
- * Can dimple the PEI plate, especially a smooth one if you use N52 magnets in the shuttle and backplate
+ * May dimple the PEI plate, especially a smooth one if you use N52 magnets in the shuttle and backplate

 ### Beacon/Carto
 A magnetic field sensor that can detect the metal of the build plate without contacting it, and also while the toolhead is moving.